·

 verb “launch”

-launch; he launches; past launched, part. launched; ger. launching
+infinitive launch; he launches; past tense launched; past part. launched; ger. launching

 1. to throw (something) like a spear or ball with force